Ruvyrom/Ruvomain-Protocol/README.md

 <details>
 <summary><b>Backup to .json list</b></summary>

->With ruvomain-backup, backup your uninstalled apps list to .json file for restore later.
+>With Backup, backup your uninstalled apps list to .json file for restore later.
+>(Compatible with Canta.)
 </details>

 <details>
 <summary><b>Restore uninstalled apps via ADB</b></summary>

->With ruvomain-restore, reinstall your uninstalled apps via adb with .json backup files in ./ruvomain-backup/backups
+>With Restore, reinstall your uninstalled apps via adb with .json backup files in ./ruvomain-backup/backups
 </details>

 <details>
 <summary><b>Automated:</b></summary>

->Automatic installation of ADB and jq for Debian, Arch, and Fedora-based distributions, as well as for Termux
+>Automatic installation of GIT, ADB and jq for Debian, Arch, and Fedora-based distributions, as well as for Termux

 >Select the list to apply (e.g., Tier1_S24plus-OneUI85.json or your own file), and Ruvomain takes care of the debloating/restoring for you.
 </details>